Smoked Beef Tenderloin – Reverse Seared

 - 4 tablespoons unsalted butter, room temperature

 - 1 tablespoon finely diced rosemary

-Place the tenderloin on the smoker, covered, until the internal temperature reaches 130 degrees.
+- Smoke: Place the tenderloin on the smoker until the internal temperature reaches 115 degrees Fahrenheit.
 This should take approximately 45 minutes to an hour.
-Once the temperature of the meat reaches 130 degrees remove tenderloin and set aside for grilling.
+Once the temperature of the meat reaches 115 degrees remove tenderloin and set aside for grilling.

-Prepare grill for high heat or direct grilling.
-Grill tenderloin 3 minutes per side and remove when the internal temperature of the tenderloin is 140 degrees F, about 8 – 12 minutes total.
+- Grill: Prepare grill for high heat or direct grilling.
+Grill tenderloin 3 minutes per side and remove when the internal temperature of the tenderloin is 125 degrees F (about 8 – 12 minutes total).
 You will find the tenderloin has roughly three sides as it smokes and makes it easy to rotate.

-Remove from heat and let rest prior to slicing, this is when carry over cooking will take the internal temperature to 145 degrees F. Prepare compound butter by combining all ingredients in a small bowl.
+- Rest: Remove from heat and let rest prior to slicing, this is when carry over cooking will take the internal temperature to 130 degrees F. Prepare compound butter by combining all ingredients in a small bowl.
 Slice the tenderloin into 2-ounce medallions, and serve two to a dish.
 Using a spatula add about ½ tablespoon of compound butter to the warm steak where it will melt.

 Nutrition information is automatically calculated, so should only be used as an approximation.